hiikezoe/web-ext-webpack-plugin/README.md

   See the documentation for the `--target` option of [`web-ext run`](https://extensionworkshop.com/documentation/develop/web-ext-command-reference/#web-ext-run).

+- `args` (optional) - Array of additional CLI options passed to the Browser binary.

 ### Android-specific options

 These options only apply when `target` includes `firefox-android`: